How To Get Started With Machine Learning In Python 2021

 - We need to ask our selves, what are the main problems that can solve machine learning.

 - After identifying the problem, we need to start preparing for the data.
-If the data is not well organized than we need to organize it very well so that we can train the model based on accurate data.
+If the data is not well org,d then we need to organize it very own can train the model based on accurate data.

 - The next step is to select an algorithm that can solve the problem.
 There are so many algorithms out there to work with, but we need to identify the perfect algorithm to meet our requirements.

 - After selecting the Algorithm, we need to train the model based on that.

 - The last step is to test that model to predict future values.

 Get Started With Machine Learning In Python